 The non-profit World Relief said dozens of weekend arrests of legal refugees in the state, including children, were part of an effort by President Trump to re-vet refugees who entered under Mr Trump's Democratic predecessor, Joe Biden.

-Asked about such arrests, DHS referred to accusations of fraud against members of Minnesota's Somali community.
+Asked about such arrests, the Department of Homeland Security referred to accusations of fraud against members of Minnesota's Somali community.

-"The Trump administration will not stand idly by as the U.S. immigration system is weaponized by those seeking to defraud the American people," a DHS spokesperson said.
+"The Trump administration will not stand idly by as the US immigration system is weaponized by those seeking to defraud the American people," a spokesperson said.

 Mr Trump has seized on the fraud accusations, calling Somali immigrants in Minnesota "garbage" whom he wants deported.
 Administration officials have sought to tie the Minneapolis crackdown to the scandal.